alanmac17/billme/README.md

 Overall style of the website is based on research in to fintech company sites.
 The wrapper containing margins and max width was based on revolut.com

-For using grids I followied Traversy Media tutorials to learn how to section the about, reasons and sign up and also took the idea for setting variables.
+For using grids I followed Traversy Media tutorials.
+This helped with creating 2 column grids for the about, reasons and sign up sectiond and also took the idea for setting color variables.
 Build a Responsive Grid CSS Website Layout From Scratch -https://www.youtube.com/watch?v=moBhzSC455o CSS Grid Crash Course 2022 - https://www.youtube.com/watch?v=0xMQfnTU6oo